openhab/openhab-addons/bundles/org.openhab.binding.mystrom/README.md

 ## Properties

 In addition to the configuration a myStrom thing has the following properties.
+The properties are updated during initialize.
+Disabling/enabling the thing can be used to update the properties.

 | Property-Name | Description                                                           |
 | ------------- | --------------------------------------------------------------------- |